ibexa/documentation-developer/docs/cdp/cdp.md

 through the most used channel, with the relevant message, content, or products.

 The customer data are collected through the system of trackers embedded in different parts of your page.
-For more information on activation and trackers, see[CDP activation documentation](cdp_activation.md).
+For more information on activation and trackers, see [CDP activation documentation](cdp_activation.md).